klaymenr/svnpoller/src/svnpoller/README.txt

-polling svn repository and notify.
+polling svn repository and notify by email.

 Requirements
 ------------

-* Python 2.5 or later
+* Python 2.6 or later

 Dependencies